MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-245-update.md

 The Azure Pipelines agent v3 uses .NET 6 to run.
 As end-of-life of .NET 6 is approaching, we are upgrading the agent to use .NET 8.
 This change will roll out over the coming weeks.

 Customers using self-hosted agents on an operating system that is no longer supported by .NET 8 will not be upgraded to the v4 agent.
 Instead, pipelines running on an operating system that does not support .NET 8 will emit warnings in pipeline logs.
+The [QueryAgentPoolsForCompatibleOS.ps1 script](https://github.com/microsoft/azure-pipelines-agent/tree/master/tools/FindAgentsNotCompatibleWithAgent) can be used to proactively find pipeline agents that are using an outdated operating system.

 The following operating system versions will not be supported by the updated v4 agent: